 Is it possible?
 Certainly, for some people, but far more people struggle with weight loss than who trot through their goals adding gold stars to their weight charts.
+In fact, I tend to discourage clients from “dieting” as frequent dieters tend to gain weight over time and experience stress.
 The article Why Diets Fail by a colleague from my PhD program at Cornell explains a few reasons why humans beings who live around other humans beings see their pants sizes stay the same… even when they are working hard.
 Kevin Klatt writes:

 [Courtney Plush, R.D.,] explained some of the unique pitfalls of the “diet mentality.”
 She tells SELF that on one hand, weight loss diets work (in theory) because if you create a set of rules that reduce calorie intake, you will likely lose weight while you follow those rules.
 But (in practice), diets tend not to work because most people embark on caloric restriction for a set period of time.
 Once the diet “ends,” they’re likely to regain the weight.
 Diets frequently fail because “…they have an endpoint and are not real lifestyle change,” Plush says.